ramongsilva/Text-classification-of-pubmed-abstracts-on-polyphenols-anticancer-activity/README.md

 <h1> Text classification of PubMed abstracts on anticancer activity </h1>
 <p>This repository contains files and information about the<strong> step 1 of Kaphta Architecture: Text classification of PubMed abstracts on anticancer activity</strong>.
 The text classification was based on the ensemble method.
 In the creation (training and tests) of the ensemble were selected four machine learning algorithms with better accuracy.
-Bellow, there are information about the files:</p>
+Below, there are information about the files:</p>
 <ul>
   <li><a href='https://github.com/ramongsilva/Text-classification-of-pubmed-abstracts-about-polyphenols-anticancer-activity/blob/main/Rotulated-corpus.rar'>Rotulated-corpus.rar</a>: PubMed abstracts textual corpus rotulated for training and tests of machine learning algorithms used in ensemble creation.
 Save this file in the same folder of training-and-text-classification-gh.R script, because it is needed to execute the script.</li>
   <li><a href='https://github.com/ramongsilva/Text-classification-of-pubmed-abstracts-about-polyphenols-anticancer-activity/blob/main/training-and-text-classification-gh.R'>training-and-text-classification-gh.R</a>: R script for creation of the ensemble for text classification of PubMed abstracts on anticancer activity.</li>